AzureCosmosDB/MongoMigrationDataAssessment/README.md

 The data assessment report is a Json file with the following keys:

-**host** :The host details of the source MongoDB endpoint provided by you while executing the data assessment exe.
+**host**: The host details of the source MongoDB endpoint provided by you while executing the data assessment exe.

 ```
 "host": "test-cluster.mongodb.net",
 ```

-**targetVersion**:The version of Azure Cosmos DB for MongoDB chosen by you while executing the data assessment exe.
+**targetVersion**: The version of Azure Cosmos DB for MongoDB chosen by you while executing the data assessment exe.
 ```
 "targetVersion": "RU",
 ```